 Part 2 gives technical specifications, which will be of use to handypersons and anyone else looking to fit or assess for a wide range of minor adaptations.

-The guide was originally published in 2006, and is currently being reviewed.
+The guide was originally published in 2006 and includes technical specifications that handypersons will find helpful:

 Part 1: A practical guide for housing associations